-As an example, Lightcast provides underemployment data that compares the minimum educational attainment requirement for jobs posted in Prince George's County with the educational attainment of Prince George's County residents.
-This data is provided in Figure.
-Lightcast data is similar to the MWE data presented in Table 2.2, with the exception that MWE's data compares the minimum educational attainment requirement for jobs posted in Prince George's County with the educational attainment of Prince George's County job seekers.
-The analysis of the LMI data provided by Lightcast and MWE lead to a LMA that explains that there is some mismatch between the educational attainment of Prince George's County residents and the educational attainment required by local providers.
+MWE data presented in Table 2.2, with the exception that MWE's data compares the minimum educational attainment requirement for jobs posted in Prince George's County with the educational attainment of Prince George's County job seekers.
+The analysis of the LMI data provided by Lightcast and MWE leads to a LMA that explains that there is some mismatch between the educational attainment of Prince George's County residents and the educational attainment required by local providers.
 Prince George's County residents lack the educational attainment required by local employers, but Prince George's County imports more than enough job seekers, and workers, who have the educational requirements that local employers desire.
 At some levels, such as graduate degrees, associate degrees, or some college, the supply of Prince George's County residents with those credentials exceeds demand, while at others, such as bachelor's degrees, high school diploma, or no formal education required, the demand for those credentials exceeds the supply of residents with those credentials.